kevinwlu/dsd/Nexys-A7/README.md

 The Nexys A7 is a rebrand of the Nexys 4 DDR board with the addition of the Nexys A7-50T variant of the Nexys A7, which has a smaller gate array.
 The Nexys A7-100T variant is functionally identical to the Nexys 4 DDR.
+Refer to Xilinx Design Constraints ([XDC](https://github.com/Digilent/digilent-xdc)) for other Digilent boards.

 ### 1. Use the [Xilinx Unified Installer 2020.1: Windows (or Linux) Self Extracting Web Installer](https://www.xilinx.com/support/download.html) to install Vivado High Level (HL) WebPACK